 Maggie’s friend Ellen sits in the police car questioned by police Chief Lee Tucker.
 She relates how she was heading for Baskin-Robbins in the parking lot when she saw “it” Maggie’s Volkswagon.
 “I knew it was Maggie’s car.
 Something really seemed spooky about it, sitting there empty in the sun.
 I parked nearby and got out of my car and walked over to it.
 I looked through the closed windows and I recognized one of Maggie’s beach towels and her sunglasses.
 I was gonna try the door but it really did look scary inside.”

 He asks, “Why were you frightened?… she could have been shopping in one of these stores.”

-“Well there’s some discontinuous body injury on the side of the neck, small mark on the left ear, a bruise on the right eye.
+“Well, there’s some discontinuous body injury on the side of the neck, a small mark on the left ear, a bruise on the right eye.
 Bruises seem to be from blows that might have been sufficient enough to cause momentary unconsciousness but not death.”